3 Invaluable Treats from Martin Luther's Bold Act on October 31

 by those in power.
 Most often, however, it was not for the good of the whole,

-but for the good of those in power that individualism was suppressed.
+but for the good of those holding the reins of power.

 By his bold stand at Worms, Luther